josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 ## Building a Logo

 Now that we've got all of our basic components, we can start fitting them together to create a logo.
-If you remember, we broke the WegnerDesign logo up into five pieces - the three long arms at the top, and two arcs connect them all at the bottom.
+If you remember, we broke the WegnerDesign logo up into five pieces - the three long arms at the top, and two arcs connecting them all at the bottom.
 Using our basic components, that means we will need three `rect`s and two `path`s.

 My original logo design was done on a 600x600 canvas, so I will be using sizes and positions according to that canvas.
-As I've mentioned, SVG is a vector image format, so regardless of what scale you use, it should come out crisp.
+As I've mentioned, SVG is a vector image format, so regardless of what scale you use it should come out crisp.

 ### Rectangles

 Each of the rectangles will need to be 320 units tall, and 100 units wide.
 We will need three of them evenly spaced with 150 units between them.
-I will be starting my logo as 10,10 simply because I like a little bit of padding.
+I will be starting my logo at 10,10 simply because I like a little bit of padding.
 The padding isn't required, but can be helpful if you ever want to do animations in the future.
 I also will not be using any stroke color for these rects.
 I find that when I'm matching a design done elsewhere, it's easier to get the correct sizes of you're not translating between fill-width and stroke-width.

-So, your rect should look something like this:
+Your rect code should look something like this:

 ```html
 <rect x="10" y="10" height="320" width="100" style="fill: #dd524b; fill-opacity: .5;" />